School of Nursing Alumni

 As part of the nationwide trend toward four-year degree nursing programs, the school admitted its last class under the old program in January 1994.
 The last class to graduate from Hurley was the Class of December 1995.
 Hurley and the University of Michigan-Flint collaborated to create a four-year baccalaureate degree program.
 The first class of this current nursing program began instruction in Fall 1992 and graduated in Spring 1996.
 The university/hospital partnership continues to enhance both the teaching and research initiatives of the university and the quality of nursing care at Hurley.

-For alumni information, transcripts, duplicate diplomas and other information, please click here.
+For alumni information, transcripts, duplicate diplomas and other information, please see our Alumni Information Center.

-For additional resources and to donate to the Hurley Foundation, please click here.
+For additional resources and to donate to the Hurley Foundation, please see our Donations and Alumni Resources page.